Skin Moisturizing Balms, Lotions & Creams

 Directions:

-- Fill a clean jar with your choice of fresh flower petals or buds.
-Pierce the vitamin capsules and squeeze the oil into the jar on top of the petals.
+- Fill a clean jar with choice of fresh petals or buds.
+Pierce the vitamin capsules and squeeze contents over top.

-- Heat olive oil over medium heat then pour over petals.
-Seal and shake jar gently to mix.
+- Heat oil over medium heat then pour over petals.
+Seal and shake gently to mix.

-- Place the jar in a sunny location and turn it over daily for 2 weeks.
+- Place in a sunny location and turn it over daily for 2 weeks.

-- After 2 weeks, strain to remove all petals then bottle in a sterilized container.
+- After 2 weeks, strain then bottle in a sterilized container.

-- Use as a bath oil (2 to 3 TBS) or apply on skin after bathing/showering and use as a body moisturizer.
+- Add to the bath (2 to 3 TBS) or apply on body after bathing/showering.

-- Apply to dry patches of skin on hands, elbows, knees, feet.
+- Apply to dry patches on hands, elbows, knees, feet.

-- Can be used as a facial moisturizer, be careful not to get any in your eyes.
+- Can be used on face, be careful not to get any in eyes.

 - Some believe that eczema, rosesca and stretch marks benefit from applications of olive oil, try a regular treatment to see if it helps.